When Coaching Models Don't Fit Every Mind

 An introduction to invisible cognitive differences

-The basics of aphantasia, anendophasia, SDAM and alexithymia โ including how they can show up in coaching conversations.
+The basics of aphantasia, anendophasia, SDAM and alexithymia, including how each can show up in coaching conversations.

-How a client's response may be misunderstood when a coach assumes their inner world works in the same way as their own.
+How a client's response can be misunderstood when a coach assumes their inner world works in the same way as their own.

 Practical adaptations for your coaching practice